annyanich/mensa-tracker/INSTALL.md

 For local development, you should point the URL to to the local URL of your vagrant VM, e.g.
 `http://192.168.56.2:5000`.
-You should define a separate Facebook app for development and for deployment.
+You should define separate Facebook apps for local development, staging, and deployment.

 ### Configure environment variables (in Heroku)
 Open the settings for your app in Heroku's web interface.